cinna-dev/Docker_test/README.md

 ### create the Dockerfile

-create a new file and name i `Dockerfile`
+create a new file and name it `Dockerfile`

 asterix will include both package files . package.json and package-lock.json `*` = wildcard